gsrinivas37/VehicleDetection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing positive detections of test_images, created heatmap and the bounding boxes then overlaid on the test_images:

-### Here are six frames and their corresponding heatmaps:
+### Here are four test images with positive detections, their corresponding heatmaps and resulting bounding boxes

 ![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]

 ---